optmlclass/PA1_autodiff/readme.md

 want to read over the code to get an understanding of what you should be doing before diving in!

+## Submission

+Please submit your assignment by emailing a zip or tar file containing all source code to optmlclass.spring.2022+PA1@gmail.com.
+Make sure to incude your name and PA1 in the subject line.

 ## Instructions

 You need to write code to finish functions in the files listed below.